oauthstuff/draft-oauth-rar/main.md

 * (if needed) Determine how authorization details are reflected in access token content or introspection responses
 * Determine how the resource server(s) process(s) the authorization details or token data derived from authorization details

-## Minimal product support
+## Minimal implementation support

-Products supporting this specification should provide the following basic functions:
+General authorization server implementations supporting this specification should provide the following basic functions:

 * Support advertisement of supported authorization details types in OAuth server metadata
 * Accept `authorization_details` parameter in authorization requests including basic syntax check for compliance with this specification
 * Support storage of consented authorization details as part of a grant
 * Implement default behavior for adding authorization details to access tokens and token introspection responses in order to make them available to resource servers (similar to scope values).
 This should work with any grant type, especially `authorization_code` and `refresh_token`.

 Processing and presentation of authorization details will vary significantly among different authorization details types.
-Products should therefore support customization of the respective behavior.
-In particular, products should
+Implementations should therefore support customization of the respective behavior.
+In particular, implementations should:

 * allow deployments to determine presentation of the authorization details
 * allow deployments to modify requested authorization details in the user consent process, e.g. adding fields
 * allow deployments to merge requested and pre-existing authorization details

-One option would be to have a mechanism allowing the registration of extension modules, each of them responsible for rendering the respective user consent and any transformation needed to provide the data needed to the resource server by way of structured access tokens or token introspection responses.
+One approach to supporting such customization would be to have a mechanism allowing the registration of extension modules, each of them responsible for rendering the respective user consent and any transformation needed to provide the data needed to the resource server by way of structured access tokens or token introspection responses.

 ## Use of Machine-readable Type Schemas

-Products might allow deployments to use machine-readable schema languages for defining authorization details types to facilitate creating and validating authorization details objects against such schemas.
+Implementations might allow deployments to use machine-readable schema languages for defining authorization details types to facilitate creating and validating authorization details objects against such schemas.
 For example, if an authorization details `type` were defined using JSON Schemas [@JSON.Schema], the JSON schema id could be used as `type` value in the respective authorization details objects.

 Note however that `type` values are identifiers understood by the AS and, to the extent necessary, the client and RS.
 This specification makes no assumption that a `type` value point to a machine-readable schema format, or that any party in the system (such as the client, AS, or RS) dereference or process the contents of the `type` field in any specific way.